The role of the governing body is a strategic one with three key functions:

 1 staff governor

 Courthill Infant School is part of the Coastal Learning Partnership (CLP) multi academy trust.
 For more details about how our Governing Body fits with CLP governance, please see the CLP Financial Regulations Manual and Scheme of Delegation document.
 It sets out the structure and remit of the members, board of trustees, its committees and local governing bodies.
 There is more information about CLP governance on the CLP website, including detail of CLP members and CLP trustees.

 Below are Biographies for some of our Governors.

-Vice Chairman and Co-Opted Governor Courthill Infants School.
+Chairman and Co-Opted Governor Courthill Infant School.
 I have been a Governor at Courthill (First) Infant School since 2010 when my son attended the school.
 I have recently retired from the Fire Service, after almost 31 years, where I was Head of Operational Training for Dorset & Wiltshire Fire and Rescue Service.
 I have used the skills and knowledge gained through my career and have been able to apply them to my role as Governor.
 This has included the management of Health and Safety across the school, an overview of the requirements for premises improvements and examining the financial aspects of the school.
 I have a passion for learning and developing others and see being a school Governor as the opportunity to give something back to the community, assisting in the lifelong learning and developing a growth mindset of our children in a safe, inspirational environment.